imor/uci/README.md

 ```

 #### getAvailableEngines()
-This function returns a list of all the valid uci chess engines found in the
+When a new uci instance is created it detects all the uci engines placed inside
-*uci/engines* directory.
+the *uci/engines* directory.
+This function returns a list of these engines.

 #### getAvailableBooks()
-This function returns a list of all the books found in the *uci/books*
+When a new uci instance is created it enumerates all the files in the
-directory.
+*uci/books* directory.
+This function returns a list of these books.

 #### getCurrentBook()
 Current book is the book which will be used by UCI during a game.
 This function